Climate

 Climate change, it's consequences and possible causes, is the topic of much current public debate, but it is not new.
 At its peak, the last glacial period, which occurred about 22,000 years ago, saw glacial cliffs, along what today is the course of the M4 motorway between Bristol and London.
-The ice extended across into the continent with areas such as the Dordogne (a key area for the development of Homo Sapiens from about 50 kya to the modern age) being a a cold tundra like environment.
+The ice extended across into continental Europe, with areas such southern France being a a cold tundra like environment.
+Such oscillations are believed to have been occurring for millions of years.
+The controversy of climate change is that, if we are on the cusp of a substantive change, then how much of that change will be as a direct result of human activity.
+Evidence suggests quite a lot.

 Oscillating Climates